Skip to main content

 ACV is very common in car insurance, but it is not recommended for home insurance.
 If you want to avoid unpleasant surprises and protect your investment in your home, you should opt for replacement cost coverage instead.

-Replacement Cost vs. Actual Cash Value: Which is Right for You and Your Stuff?
+Replacement Cost vs. Actual Cash Value: Which Option Makes Sense for You and Your Belongings?

-So, which type of coverage is right for you?
+So, which type of coverage makes sense for you?
 It depends on your individual needs and budget.
 If you have expensive belongings, you may want to consider purchasing replacement cost coverage.
-This will ensure that you’re fully reimbursed for your losses, even if your belongings have depreciated in value.
+This can help ensure that you're better reimbursed for your losses, even if your belongings have depreciated in value.

 If you're on a tight budget, you may want to consider purchasing actual cash value coverage.
 This will be less expensive than replacement cost coverage, but you may end up paying more out of pocket if your belongings are damaged or stolen.

-To get things started, click the Get a Quote button below, and one of our insurance specialists will be in touch.
+To get started, click the Get a Quote button below, and one of our licensed insurance agents will be in touch.

 Not ready to do either?
-Keep reading to bone up on your insurance knowledge and learn how to increase protection for your most valuable things by scheduling them.
+Keep reading to bone up on your insurance knowledge and learn how to increase coverage for your most valuable things by scheduling them.

 Daniel is an accomplished content creator.
 He has been working in publishing for almost two decades.
 Horan Companies hired Daniel as its content manager in November 2022.
 The agency entrusted its messaging to him.
 Since then, Daniel has written insurance articles, service pages, PDF guides, and more.
 All in an effort to educate CNY readers.
 He's helping them understand the world of insurance so they can make informed decisions.